Vienna School Initiatives

 The Young Negotiator Initiative (YNI) was started by Sonja Rauschütz and invites interested young professionals to take their place at the negotiating table.
 Our explicit goals include expanding professional and personal skills in the areas of negotiation, communication, cooperation, conflict management, and leadership.

-If you are under 30 years old, interested in collaborative learning and professional insights into the world of negotiations that usually take place behind closed doors, become a YNI member at youngnegotiators@viennaschool.at.
+If you are under 30 years, interested in collaborative learning and professional insights into the world of negotiations, that usually take place behind closed doors, become a YNI member at youngnegotiators@viennaschool.at.

 Israeli Palestinian Negotiating Partners